mixpanel/docs/pages/docs/new-data-pipelines/integrations/redshift-spectrum.md

   ```bash
   aws sts assume-role --role-arn <role-arn> --role-session-name MixpanelSession
   ```
 - If you receive an **"AccessDenied"** error, it means the role you're currently using to run the AWS CLI doesn't have permission to assume the Mixpanel role.
-To resolve this:
-  a.
-Identify your current role: This is typically your IAM user or the role you're using for AWS CLI access (e.g., an SSO role).

-  b.
-Update the Mixpanel role's trust relationship: Edit the trust policy of the role you created for Mixpanel in Step 2.
-Add a new statement allowing your current role to assume the Mixpanel role.
-Replace `<your account id>` with your AWS account ID
+To resolve this, identify your current role (which is typically your IAM user or the role you're using for AWS CLI access) and then update the Mixpanel role's trust relationship.
+Edit the trust policy by adding a new statement allowing your current role to assume the Mixpanel role.
+For example, if you are using a SSO user, replace `<your account id>` with your AWS account ID.

   ```json
   {